 characteristics of lacquer.
-And some Venetian residents of Goa described a fruit similar to plums.
-An old Portuguese with long years of Indian experience revealed to Orta the secret of local medicines against diarrhea.
-The friars of the Convent of Saint Francis, in a given moment, sent him a basket filled with roses and medicinal herbs.
-From an anonymous Portuguese who lived in Malacca the physician received a parcel with jambolans.
-Someone brought him a jar of preserved ginger from Bengal.
-A "fidalgo onrado e descreto" who came from Portugal gave Orta news about a Portuguese that was using a medicine based on opium to fight diarrhea after spending some time in Asia.
-Another regular collaborator of our author was one Jorge Gonçalves, "hum mercador discreto, e grande enqueredor das verdades, e de muyto bom saber".83 A trustworthy Franciscan friar provided information about snake-wood.
-And another trustworthy Portuguese, who had been a factor in the island of Hormuz mentioned the bezoar stone to Orta.85 Finally, his colleague Dimas Bosque was the source of sundry news about local remedies.
+76 And some Venetian residents of Goa described a fruit similar to plums.77 An old Portuguese with long years of Indian experience revealed to Orta the secret of local medicines against diarrhea.78 The friars of the Convent of Saint Francis, in a given moment, sent him a basket filled with roses and medicinal herbs.
+79 From an anonymous Portuguese who lived in Malacca the physician received a parcel with jambolans.
+80 Someone brought him a jar of preserved ginger from Bengal.81 A "fidalgo onrado e descreto" who came from Portugal gave Orta news about a Portuguese that was using a medicine based on opium to fight diarrhea after spending some time in Asia.82 Another regular collaborator of our author was one Jorge Gonçalves, "hum mercador discreto, e grande enqueredor das verdades, e de muyto bom saber".83 A trustworthy Franciscan friar provided information about snake-wood.84 And another trustworthy Portuguese, who had been a factor in the island of Hormuz mentioned the bezoar stone to Orta.85 Finally, his colleague Dimas Bosque was the source of sundry news about local remedies.86

 But the list of Garcia de Orta's informers also included many non Europeans.
-One of these men was "Coje Perculim", an already mentioned Persian interpreter, "bom letrado a sua guisa, estante em Goa", who supplied data about aloes and manna.
-Another was "um rey dos mais grandes do Decam, chamado o Nizamaluco", that the Portuguese physician knew well, the previously mentioned Nizam Shah of Ahmadnagar.
-Orta repeatedly cleared his doubts about local drugs and medicines with the Persian and Turkish physicians of this Indian ruler.
-To some Jews who claimed to be residents of Jerusalem, the Portuguese author asked questions about the existence of aloes in that holy city.
-When he needed information about amomum, Orta questioned "hum boticayro, espanhol na língua e judeo na falsa religião".
-He learned details about camphor from a Vania who was his friend.
+One of these men was "Coje Perculim", an already mentioned Persian interpreter, "bom letrado a sua guisa, estante em Goa",87 who supplied data about aloes and manna.88 Another was "um rey dos mais grandes do Decam, chamado o Nizamaluco", that the Portuguese physician knew well, the previously mentioned Nizam Shah of Ahmadnagar.
+Orta repeatedly cleared his doubts about local drugs and medicines with the Persian and Turkish physicians of this Indian ruler.89 To some Jews who claimed to be residents of Jerusalem, the Portuguese author asked questions about the existence of aloes in that holy city.90 When he needed information about amomum, Orta questioned "hum boticayro, espanhol na língua e judeo na falsa religião".91 He learned details about camphor from a Vania who was his friend.92

-Idem, Vol. 2, p.
-93: "a discreet merchant, and great seeker of truths, and very learned".
+82 Idem, Vol. 2, p.
+16: "an honoured and discreet fidalgo".